Use the tabs above to navigate through this tutorial.

 The "peer-review" process ensures that no research or paper is automatically accepted as valid.

 Scholarly communication is the process of learning from these articles, applying the information toward further research, and publishing new articles.
-This also allows scholars to comment, critique, and respond to the work of others, through these scholarly journals.
+The scholarly journals provide a public forum for scholars to comment, critique, and respond to the work of others.

-This process is an ongoing conversation between experts.
-They read the research of others, then build upon it, taking it a step further or possibly in a different direction.
+Publication is an ongoing conversation between experts.
+They read the research of others, then build upon it by taking it a step further or possibly in a different direction.
+Then they publish their research for others to build upon.
 It's how our collective knowledge grows.

-Generally, an index is the gateway to scholarly journal literature.
+An index is considered the gateway to scholarly journal literature.

-The process of using indexes to find articles is covered later, in our Finding Articles tutorial.
+The process of using indexes to find articles is covered in detail, in our Finding Articles tutorial.

 There's an art to recognizing legitimate scholarly resources.
 Think of J-A-B-s-a to remember what to look for: